Letterbook/Letterbook/.github/ISSUE_TEMPLATE/epic.md

 (Short description of the feature)

-## Issues
+## To Do
 - [ ] (List of tasks, steps, or issues to track or discuss)

+> [!TIP]
-*Note: Update above list as needed, and convert them to issues when they're understood well enough to start development*
+> Update above list as needed, and convert them to issues when they're understood well enough to start development

 ## Goal
 (Long description of the feature or theme.
 What is the goal, who is it for, etc?)